How to Print your Digital Files

 Shutterfly is great if you want photo prints of your design.
 As mentioned above, it’s usually best to print on cardstock for quality purposes.
 But sometimes you might want to print a thank you note or invitation on photo paper.

-For high end event invitations – such as milestone birthdays, religious celebrations, weddings, life events – you will want to get high quality prints made.
+For high end event invitations – such as milestone birthdays, religious celebrations, weddings, life events – and pretty much everything else you need printed for your event, Prints of Love is the place to go.
 Prints of Love is a wonderful and affordable print option.
 You can find out more details here (affiliate).

 Local Professional Print Shop